uPortal-Attic/uportal-app-framework/docs/theming.md

 # Theming

 The theming system is pretty straightforward.
-You can have your own skin in uw-frame with minimal effort.
-We highly encourage you to contribute back your theme to this project so you don't have to manage an independent fork of uw-frame.
+You can have your own skin in uportal-app-framework with minimal effort.
+We highly encourage you to contribute back your theme to this project so you don't have to manage an independent fork of uportal-app-framework.

 For a step-by-step exercise in setting up a theme, see [`skinning.md`](https://github.com/UW-Madison-DoIT/uw-frame/blob/master/docs/theming.md).